shopsys/shopsys/docs/introduction/order-processing.md

 The order processing system in Shopsys Platform is designed to be robust and adaptable, suitable for handling various e-commerce scenarios.
 By leveraging a middleware approach, the platform ensures that each aspect of the order can be independently managed and updated as business needs evolve.

+For more detailed instructions on adding a new order item type and integrating it with the order processing system, please refer to the [Adding a New Order Item Type cookbook](../cookbook/adding-a-new-order-item-type.md).